 Make Additional Principal Payments to Save Thousands

 It is difficult enough to pay bills, let alone pay additional payments.
 Although difficult at first, you would be surprised at how much money and time you save with just a little bit extra per month.
-I used the Mortgage Calculator on BankRate.com (excellent site) to see exactly how much I would save, depending on the additional principal payments I would make.
+I used the Mortgage Calculator on BankRate.com (excellent site) to see exactly how much I would save on my mortgage, depending on the additional principal payments I would make.

 There are screenshots of the following amounts for a reference; $25, $50, $75, and $100 of additional payments per month.
 The amount of money you save along with lessening the length of the loan is shocking!
 Of course, you would have to go and enter your figures such as rate, balance, etc. to see what your savings would be.
 You can calculate yours here, https://bit.ly/2roTvdT.